7 Tips and PCB Design Guidelines for EMI and EMC

 The electromagnetic compatibility (EMC) will monitor the generation of the radiated and conducted electromagnetic interference (EMI) from electronic circuitry.
 Poor EMI/EMC, noise generation and poor signal transmission are found to be the key reasons for electronic circuitry failure.
 It is estimated that the failure rate due to electromagnetic interference (EMI) from electronic circuitry for prototype PCB is as high as 50%.
-A poor PCB design is the ultimate cause of unwanted EM emission or susceptibility towards it.
+A poor design is the ultimate cause of unwanted EM emission or susceptibility towards it, which is why we combined our PCB design guidelines for EMI and EMC.

 More critical applications involving mil-grade, aerospace, and healthcare will witness a higher failure rate.
 These industries are placing stringent regulations in terms of PCB design and manufacturing processes.
 The telecommunication sector is one of the key sectors that is driving demand for EMI free PCBs.
 For example, telecommunication businesses and mobile phone manufacturers are pushing for new reforms to suppress unwanted radiations and improve connectivity.
 The advent of 5G will further boost the demand for EMI free PCB over the coming years.